Edd Cartier: Awards and reprints

+Cartier was selected as one of the inaugural judges for the Writers and Illustrators of the Future in 1985.
+He remained a judge until his death in 2008.
+He received the Ron Hubbard’s Writers of the Future (Special Golden Age) Award in 1989.

+In 1990 he received the First Fandom Hall of Fame Award.

-Cartier was given the 1992 World Fantasy Lifetime Achievement Award.
-In 1996 and 2001, he was nominated for Retro Hugo Awards for artwork published in 1945 and 1951.
+He was awarded the 1992 World Fantasy Lifetime Achievement Award.
+Cartier was nominated for Retro Hugo Awards for artwork published in 1943, 1946, and 1951.

 Edd Cartier: The Known and the Unknown is a 2000-copy limited edition hardcover published by Gerry de la Ree in 1977.
 Cartier's illustrations of L. Ron Hubbard's fiction were reprinted in Master Storyteller: An Illustrated Tour of the Fiction of L. Ron Hubbard by William J. Widder (Galaxy Press, 2003.).

+Personal life

+Cartier was married in 1943 to Georgina.

+Cartier suffered from Parkinson's disease later in life.
+He died at age 94 on December 25, 2008, at his home in Ramsey, New Jersey.
+He is interred at George Washington Memorial Park in Paramus, New Jersey.